commonpike/fairpost/docs/LinkedIn.md

 - create an company your account can manage
 - create an app to manage the company page \
 https://www.linkedin.com/developers/apps/new
-- add 'share on linkedin' product to the app
+- add 'share on linkedin' and 'advertising api' product to the app
 - on the 'settings' tab of your app
   - click the 'verify' button next to the page you want the app to manage \
     and follow instructions there